Deadly force behind the wheel

 Karen M. Blum, a law professor at Suffolk University Law School, studied the tactic for the National Police Accountability Project, which filed a brief in a Supreme Court case brought by a man who was paralyzed in 2001 during an attempted PIT by a Georgia police officer.

-“Over a certain speed there is nothing precise about a PIT maneuver,” Blum said.
+“Over a certain speed, there is nothing precise about a PIT maneuver,” Blum said.
 “It amounts to a ramming that turns two heavy vehicles into deadly projectiles.”

-A Picken’s County Sherrif’s Office deputy performed a PIT maneuver in Jasper, Ga., on Jan.
+A Pickens County Sheriff’s Office deputy performed a PIT maneuver in Jasper, Ga., on Jan.
 29, 2019.
 The deputy was attempting to stop the driver for an outstanding felony warrant.

 Bystanders pay a price

-Note: Editor’s note: The videos in this story contain graphic content.